bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 [//]: # (This is partially derived from https://github.com/bitcoin/bitcoin/blob/6579d80572d2d33aceabbd3db45a6a9f809aa5e3/CONTRIBUTING.md)

-# Contributing to bitcoinjs-lib
+# Contributing to groestlcoinjs-lib
-Firstly in terms of structure, there is no particular concept of "bitcoinjs developers" in a sense of privileged people.
+Firstly in terms of structure, there is no particular concept of "groestlcoinjs developers" in a sense of privileged people.
 Open source revolves around a meritocracy where contributors who help gain trust from the community.

 For practical purpose, there are repository "maintainers" who are responsible for merging pull requests.